WP2. Managing stormwater as a resource

 This approach was applied to both household and large-scale RWH systems in the Northwest Cambridge Development, using a 30-year simulation period.

 UKCP09 hourly rainfall data sets (30-year time horizon from 2010 to 2039) were also used in the model to account for climate change impact on the rainfall pattern and the system performance.

 Finally, we evaluated the impact on system performance of different storage volumes taken from the British standard.

 To understand the potential of rainwater as a resource at the city scale, it is firstly important to gain knowledge of the fate of rainfall.
 Of importance is the split between green spaces that provide infiltration capacity and impervious surfaces connected to the sewer network, and the extent to which the network is separate or combined.

-- We are investigating the contribution of stormwater to the waste water system by a) extracting and classifying land use for a set of 26 highly urban catchments located in 6 urban conurbations, and b) coupling with knowledge of the combined/separated sewer network.
+- We investigated the contribution of stormwater to the waste water system by a) extracting and classifying land use for a set of 26 highly urban catchments located in 6 urban conurbations, and b) coupling with knowledge of the combined/separated sewer network.

-- We are also evaluating the impact of the built environment on the seasonal water cycle of highly urbanised catchments.
-We have produced a procedure that can estimate the fraction of the catchment that acts as either “green” (i.e. providing infiltration capacity), or contributes to the combined sewer network or contributes to the separate sewer network.These tools are being used to explore the management of surface runoff.
+- We also evaluated the impact of the built environment on the seasonal water cycle of highly urbanised catchments.
+We have produced a procedure that can estimate the fraction of the catchment that acts as either “green” (i.e. providing infiltration capacity), or contributes to the combined sewer network or contributes to the separate sewer network.These tools were used to explore the management of surface runoff.